Gray Airplane Historical replica

 Engineering and Problem Solving

 Matthew Sylvester expertly paints a faux wood grain over exposed steel framework.
 Our artists had to apply their skills in many ways on this model.
 Sometimes it was to make one material look like another- steel for wood, plastic for steel are a couple of examples.
 Sometimes it was to give a newly fabricated piece a subtle weathering to make it look like it had seen some flight time use.
+The theming had to be right to give this custom fabrication its authenticity.

 High Tech Low Tech